alinaseri07/alinaseri07/README.md

 ### Hi there, I'm Ali 👋

-I'm full stack javascript developer.
+I'm full stack web developer.
+Interested in SRE/DevOps/SysAdmin

 Here are some ideas to get you started:

 - 🔭 I’m currently working on [Sabaidea](https://www.sabaidea.com/en)
-- 🌱 I’m currently learning Python, DevOps
+- 🌱 I’m currently learning Python
 - 📫 How to reach me via [Email](mailto:ali.naseri07@gmail.com)

 For more information about me, check out [anaseri.ir](https://anaseri.ir).